amatov/InstantaneousFlowTracker/README.md

   (Kolmogorov-Boykov), `GoldbergMaxFlow/` (Goldberg, via Rothberg), `mincost/` / `mincostCPP/` / `mincostDLL/` / `COSTexe/` (Sedgewick-based, adapted by Pascal Vallotton and Alexandre Matov) were all evaluated during development.
+In 2004, I formulated the triplet-selection as a flow relaxation of the underlying combinatorial problem (source to triplet to speckle to sink), solved for maximum flow and, via Pareto/bi-objective optimality, minimum cost at that flow -- optimal flow, minimum cost.
+What makes this exact rather than fractional is the MIP solution, enforcing integer arc values;
-The pipeline that was actually used for published results switched from a **TOMLAB** wrapper to a direct **IBM ILOG CPLEX** call in 2013 (see point 8 below); the other solver folders are kept for reference/comparison only.
+  conversely, `MaxFlow/`, `GoldbergMaxFlow/`, and the `mincost` family solve only the continuous relaxation, which splits the triplets.
+The pipeline switched from a **TOMLAB** wrapper to a direct **IBM ILOG CPLEX** call in 2013.
 - **`binaries/`** -- precompiled Windows binaries (`.dll`, `.exe`, `.mexw64`, and MSVC build artifacts) for the C/C++ components.
 - **[`media/`](media/)** -- supplementary videos, images, and publication PDFs that